 Is dream interpretation real?
 Dream #1

-One of the most commonly reported dreams is when you can’t get to your destination.
-It’s probably because it leaves a mark of anxiety, and we keep it into wakefulness.
+One of the most commonly reported dreams is when the dreamer can’t get to to a destination.
+It’s remembered probably because it leaves a mark of anxiety that carries over into wakefulness.

-Anyway, it’s one of my most frequent, as far as I can tell, and it’s a feature with Dream #1.
+Anyway, it’s one of my most frequent themes, as far as I recall, as it is in Dream #1.

-In a darkening city, I’ve lost my keys.
-And I’ve become separated from my wife, who’s much more responsible about such things.
-This leaves me on my own as I try tricking my way home.
+In a darkening city, I lose my keys.
+And I’m somehow separated from my wife.
+This leaves me on my own as I try figuring out my way home.

 That’s unusual because, in these kinds of dreams, my destination usually isn’t clear.
 But this one is.

-It’s also odd because the place I want to get to is my childhood home.
-Like with a crude GPS, I can see a curving trail I must follow.
+It’s also odd because the place I want to get to is not where I live.
+It’s my childhood home.
+As if using a crude GPS, I see a curving trail I must follow.

-Just for the record, my childhood home was torn down, decades ago, because the world didn’t, then, have enough junk yards.
-It needed the land.
-But in truth, it probably would’ve fallen down by now on its own.
+Just for the record, my childhood home was torn down, decades ago, because the world, then, needed one more auto junk yard.
+In truth, though, it probably would’ve fallen down by now on its own.

-Long story, but as it pertains, I know where it is.
-But I don’t know how to get there.
+Long story, but as it works out, I know where it is but not how to get there.
 It seems close but remote.

 “Not reaching your destination in a dream tells you that your hopes for the future have been put on hold at the moment.
 This dream also indicates you have spiritual goals and aspirations that need to be resolved in order for you to move on with your life. … It is yet another omen for spirituality and depth,” according to the Dream Dictionary.